SmileyStudios/GorillaPhysicsPlus/README.md

-# GorillaPhysics
+# GorillaPhysicsPlus
 A Physical System Similar to LemmingVR's Gorilla Locomotion.
 Instead of using raycasting this system uses Rigidbodies and Configurable Joints
+Fixed to work on unity 6 and possibly older with new features such as grabbing static objects, and more on the way coming soon!